The Australian Competition and Consumer Commission (ACCC) has renewed its call for a 2021 end to the rooftop solar panel rebate.

 The Federal Small-scale Renewable Energy Scheme (SRES) is a discount on the installation costs of household solar panel systems.
 It is credited as a driving force behind Australia’s household solar energy boom.

-Currently, the scheme is being phased out and will end in 2030.
+Currently, the solar rebate scheme is being phased out and will end in 2030.
 As a result, the rebate amount available to households and businesses decreases each year.

 Solar industry and Energy Minister defend SRES